 However, CF&I President Jesse F. Welborn refused to meet with the union miners and said that any dispute “would be a strike to the finish.”
 In the end, both sides vowed to hold to their position over the long term, resulting in an industrial dispute that would be one of the most violent and emotional in American labor history.

 About 9,000 miners walked off the job, protesting low pay and abysmal working conditions in the coalfields of Colorado.
-The striking miners were then evicted from the homes in the CF&I company-owned towns.
+The striking miners were then evicted from their homes in the CF&I company-owned towns.
 However, the union had predicted this and established several tent colonies in the area, the largest of which, housing about 1,200 strikers, was located about ½ mile north of the railroad town of Ludlow.
 The Ludlow Tent Colony consisted of tents built on wood platforms and furnished with cast iron stoves.
 The colony was equipped with a telephone line to facilitate communication.

 Some people began making their way out of the mining camps on September 21, when wagons, trains, and interurban cars in Trinidad were loaded with miners’ families.
 The Rocky Mountain News reported that thousands of coal miners laid down their tools the following day, and it predicted almost every coal mine in the state would be idle within two days.

 Mary Thomas, one of the refugees, reached Ludlow on September 22, before most strikers arrived.
 She found carpenters “working feverishly in the rain” to get things ready for the massive influx of people expected and described the scene the next day as “a beautiful new city of white tents.”
-On September 23, the mass exodus of miners began, with most of the strikers at Ludlow coming from the CF&I operated properties at Berwind and Tabasco in Berwind Canyon and the Victor-American Fuel Company towns at Hastings and Del Agua.
+On September 23, the mass exodus of miners began, with most of the strikers at Ludlow coming from the CF&I-operated properties at Berwind and Tabasco in Berwind Canyon and the Victor-American Fuel Company towns at Hastings and Del Agua.

 Pelting rain and snow accompanied the strikers to the tent colony and Don MacGregor, a reporter for the pro-union Denver Express and the only journalist on the scene, described the scene as an “exodus of woe, of a people leaving known fears for new terrors, a hopeless people seeking new hope, a people born to suffering going forth to certain new suffering.”